Sethupathy-Lab/miRquant/tutorial/TUTORIAL.md

   - path - path to SHRiMP executables
   - quality - quality cutoff for SHRiMP

-For the tutorial, only the paths will have to be altered.
+For the tutorial, only the paths section of conf_mirquant.yml will have to be altered.

 ####Run the chain submission script:
 From the miRquant directory: